-Flexible Dieting has made quite an impact on health and fitness culture over the last decade, and naturally, it has garnered many advocates and many opposers.
+Flexible dieting has made quite an impact on health and fitness culture over the last decade, and naturally, it has garnered many advocates and many opposers.
 The reality is that flexible dieting isn’t really anything special; it’s just a science-based approach to eating.
-Science (and especially nutritional science) doesn’t lend itself to sweeping statements.
+Science, especially nutritional science, doesn’t lend itself to sweeping statements.

 This is to say that there is no such thing as an optimal cookie-cutter diet that will suit everyone.
 Nutrition and dieting is a realm that operates in many shades of gray; it’s not black and white like many pseudoscientists and fitness “experts” make it out to be.

 Flexible dieting isn’t a specific meal plan, though.
 It’s an ideology of how to eat any foods you want and still improve your health and body composition.

 But what exactly is flexible dieting?
 Is it a better approach to dieting than “clean” bodybuilding or fitness diets?
 And how does one go about implementing a flexible dieting routine?
 Read on as these are all questions that will be answered in this article!

 Surprisingly, when you really consider what flexible dieting is, it isn’t really anything new or profound.
 In fact, flexible dieting is the exact same way everybody who tracks their food intake has always eaten, with one significant exception: no foods are seen as off limits.

 It’s understandable if you had to reread the previous sentence.
 Most readers that are coming from a background of “bro” dieting are probably thinking, “Wait a minute?!
 You’re telling me I can eat whatever I want and still meet my health and fitness goals?”
 To which the answer is a resounding, “Yes!”